daevlin/Zero2Auto_homework/README.md

 LockResource
 LoadResource
 ```
-If we set BP on LockResource, and let it hit (and return to user code), the address of the resource that it wans to read should be in the EAX register.
+If we set BP on LockResource, and let it hit (and then return to user code), the address of the resource that it wants to access should be in the EAX register.
-It will then call VirtualAlloc to assign a memory region for the resource.
+It will then call VirtualAlloc to assign a memory region for the encrypted resource.
 After the memory region is allocated, we come across something that looks a lot like RC4 encryption (hint cmp eax, 100h):
 ```c
     iVar12 = 0;